lzilioli/extend-to-template/README.md

 Component composition (where you wrap one component template by making a completely new component) is not better than component inheritance for two reasons:

-1. Syncing state of components via `@Inputs` and `@Outputs` makes it easy to swallow APIs and leave derivitive implementations in the dust.
+1. Syncing state of components via `@Inputs()` and `@Outputs()` makes it easy to swallow APIs and leave derivitive implementations in the dust.
-2. It forces us to implement all variance in behavior of our base component by way of @Inputs and @Outputs, rather than leveraging the overriding power afforded by class interitance.
+2. It forces us to implement all variance in behavior of our base component by way of @Inputs and `@Outputs()`, rather than leveraging the overriding power afforded by class interitance.

 In angular, we have strict class inheritance by way of TypeScript, but we do not have many good choices if the template of our derivitive component needs to diverge in any way from the template of the base component it extends.

 The rest of this README talks through the problem, as well as one proposed solution.
 The proposed solution is already codified within this repository, in [index.ts](./index.ts).
-There is also an example app [code](https://github.com/lzilioli/extend-to-template) [live preview](https://lzilioli.github.io/extend-to-template/) that illustrates how to leverage this proposed solution in your own components
+There is also an example app ([code](https://github.com/lzilioli/extend-to-template)) ([live preview](https://lzilioli.github.io/extend-to-template/)) that illustrates how to leverage this proposed solution in your own components

 # Problem Deep Dive